-Individual and collective choices founded on public-centred values and norms, as well as pro-social behaviour, help to foster climate resilient coastal development in C&S (high confidence) {CCP2.4.1}.
-29 30
+Individual and collective choices founded on public-centred values and norms, as well as pro-social behaviour, help to foster climate-resilient coastal development in C&S (high confidence) {CCP2.4.1}.

-The effectiveness of different approaches (e.g., awareness and education, market-based and legal strategies) 31 is mediated by how well they address contextual and psycho-social factors influencing adaptation choices in 32 coastal C&S (medium confidence).
-Adaptation options accounting for risk perceptions and aligning with 33 public values are more likely to be socio-culturally acceptable, and consequently facilitate pro-social 34 behavioural change {CCP2.4.1}.
-35
+The effectiveness of different approaches (e.g., awareness and education, market-based and legal strategies) is mediated by how well they address contextual and psychosocial factors influencing adaptation choices in coastal C&S (medium confidence).
+Adaptation options accounting for risk perceptions and aligning with public values tend to be more socioculturally acceptable, and consequently facilitate pro-social behavioural change {CCP2.4.1}.

-36 Locally appropriate institutional capabilities, including regulatory provisions and finances dedicated 37 to maintaining healthy coastal social-ecological systems, build adaptive capacity in C&S by the sea 38 (high confidence) {CCP2.4}.
-39
+Locally appropriate institutional capabilities, including regulatory provisions and finances dedicated to maintaining healthy coastal socioecological systems, build adaptive capacity in C&S by the sea (high confidence) {CCP2.4}.

-40 Implementing integrated multi-level coastal zone governance, pre-emptive planning, enabling behavioural 41 change, and alignment of financial resources with a wide set of values, will provide C&S with greater 42 flexibility to open up the solution space to adapt to climate change (high confidence) {CCP2.4.4}.
-43 Insufficient financial resources are a key constraint for coastal adaptation, particularly in the Global South 44 (high confidence).
-Engaging the private sector in coastal adaptation action with a range of financial tools is 45 crucial to address the coastal adaptation funding gap (high confidence).
-Considering the full range of 46 economic and non-economic values will improve adaptation effectiveness and equity across C&S archetypes 47 (high confidence).
-Aligning adaptation in C&S with socio-economic development, infrastructure 48 49 maintenance, and COVID-19 recovery investments will provide additional co-benefits {CCP2.4.2}.
-Urgency is also driven by the need to avoid lock-in to new and additional risk, e.g., avoid C&S sprawl into fragile 50 ecosystems and the most exposed coastal localities {CCP2.3}.
-51 52 Realising global aspirations for climate resilient development depend on the extent to which coastal 53
+Implementing integrated multi-level coastal zone governance, preemptive planning, enabling behavioural change and alignment of financial resources with a wide set of values will provide C&S with greater flexibility to open up the solution space to adapt to climate change (high confidence).
+Insufficient financial resources are a key constraint for coastal adaptation, particularly in the Global South (high confidence).
+Engaging the private sector in coastal adaptation action with a range of financial tools is crucial to address the coastal adaptation funding gap (high confidence).
+Considering the full range of economic and non-economic values will improve adaptation effectiveness and equity across C&S archetypes (high confidence).
+Aligning adaptation in C&S with socioeconomic development, infrastructure maintenance and COVID-19 recovery investments will provide additional co-benefits.
+Urgency is also driven by the need to avoid lock-in to new and additional risks, for example to avoid C&S sprawl into fragile ecosystems and the most exposed coastal localities {CCP2.3; CCP2.4.2; CCP2.4.4}.

-C&S institutionalise key enabling conditions and chart place-based adaptation pathways to close the 54 coastal adaptation gap, and take urgent action to mitigate greenhouse gas emissions (medium 55 confidence) {CCP2.4, Table CCP2.1}.
-56 57
+Realising global aspirations for CRD depends on the extent to which coastal C&S institutionalise key enabling conditions and chart place-based adaptation pathways to close the coastal adaptation gap, and on the extent to which they take urgent action to mitigate greenhouse gas emissions (medium confidence) {CCP2.4; Table CCP2.1}.

-Since AR5, extensive adaptation planning has been undertaken, but there has not been widespread effective 1 implementation - giving rise to a 'coastal adaptation gap' (high confidence).
-To date, most interventions have 2 been reactive, reliant on protective works alone (high confidence).
-Effectiveness of alternative interventions 3 differs among C&S archetypes, while their feasibility is influenced by geomorphology, socio-economic 4 conditions as well cultural, political and institutional considerations (very high confidence).
-Mismatches 5 between adaptation needs and patterns of physical development are commonplace in many coastal C&S, 6 with especially adverse impacts on poor and marginalised communities in the global North and South (high 7 confidence).
+Extensive adaptation planning has been undertaken since the IPCC Fifth Assessment Report (AR5), but there has not been widespread effective implementation, thus giving rise to a 'coastal adaptation gap' (high confidence).
+To date, most interventions have been reactive and often rely on protective works alone (high confidence).
+The effectiveness of alternative interventions differs among C&S archetypes, while their feasibility is influenced by geomorphology and socioeconomic conditions as well as cultural, political and institutional considerations (very high confidence).
+Mismatches between adaptation needs and patterns of physical development are commonplace in many coastal C&S, with particularly adverse impacts on poor and marginalised communities in the Global North and Global South (high confidence).
 Overcoming this gap is key to transitioning towards CRD (medium confidence).
-Under higher 8 warming levels and higher SLR, increasingly dichotomous coastal futures will become more entrenched 9 (medium confidence), with stark differences between more urbanised, resource-rich coastal C&S dependent 10 on hard protection, and more rural, resource-poor C&S facing displacement and migration {CCP2.3; 11 CCP2.4, Chapter 18}.
-12 13
+Under higher warming levels and higher SLR, increasingly dichotomous coastal futures will become more entrenched (medium confidence), with stark differences between more urbanised, resource-rich coastal C&S dependent on hard protection, and more rural, resource-poor C&S facing displacement and migration {CCP2.3; CCP2.4, Chapter 18}.